mattdeak/dots-boxes-RL/README.md

 `python3 simulation.py`

 Currently, this file is hard-coded to halt at one million iterations.
-Since the current model has already been trained on one-million iterations, you must either delete the previous model (located in the models/size4 subdirectory) or manual change the iteration limit in the simulation.py main program if you wish to run a training simulation.
+Since the current model has already been trained on one-million iterations, you must either delete the previous model AND log file (located in the models/size4 subdirectory) or manual change the iteration limit in the simulation.py main program if you wish to run a training simulation.
 This parameter is denoted by `n_games`.